Get

 Make sure only to use a formula that’s been approved by a veterinarian.
 It’s also important to follow the preparation instructions for the formula and use the correct water-to-formula ratio.

 Familiarize yourself with how much and how often to feed your kitten, as underfeeding will inhibit healthy growth, while preparing too much formula will result in food waste and potentially, diarrhea.
-You can usually get feeding guidelines from your veterinarian.
+You can usually get feeding guidelines from the veterinarian.
 These will provide an estimate of how much formula to make and how often to feed a kitten according to their age and weight.

 Kittens also ideally need warmed-up formula.
 A thermometer and a container filled with hot water will help you to heat the kitten formula to the right temperature.